South Carolina Bar Exam Info

 The Multistate Bar Exam (“MBE”) is administered on the second day of the South Carolina bar exam.
 The MBE is a multiple-choice test containing 200 questions.
 The MBE is split into a morning and afternoon session.
 Each session consists of 100 questions.
 You have three hours to complete each session.

-Course Video on South Carolina Bar Exam Format
+South Carolina Bar Exam Format Video

 - South Carolina Bar Review Course – AmeriBar has been helping students pass the South Carolina bar exam for over 15 years.